HULKs/hulk/docs/framework/directory_structure.md

     - `behavior_simulator/`: Special runtime that is able to execute a subset of control nodes for behavior simulation
     - `bin/`: Code for executables that can be built, e.g. `nao` and `webots` (these contain `main()`)
     - `control/`: Control cycler and all nodes that belong to it
-    - `framework/`: Code regarding the framework containing e.g. filtering and thread communication primitives or the configuration hierarchy
+    - `framework/`: Code regarding the framework containing e.g. filtering and thread communication primitives or the parameters hierarchy
         - `communication/`: Communication subcomponent containing the interface to the cyclers and all file system and socket I/O
     - `hardware/`: Hardware interface definition and several implementations for the build targets e.g. NAO and Webots, see [Hardware Interface](./hardware_interface.md)
     - `spl_network/`: SPL network cycler and all nodes that belong to it